christophe0606/audiomark/README.md

 With all of these options, it is possible to accidentally (or intentionally) create a port that runs faster at the expense of quality, thus skewing comparisons.
 However, for a score to be considered valid, it must pass the unit tests.
-There are five unit tests in total:

-- Digital Signal Processing (DSP) tests
-  - test_abf (tests/test_abf_f32.c)
-  - test_anr (tests/test_anr_f32.c)
-  - test_aec (tests/test_aec_f32.c)
-  - test_mfcc (tests/test_mfcc_f32.c)
-- Neural-network (NN) test
-  - test_kws (tests/test_kws.c)

-The DSP unit tests permit at most 50 dB of SNR (Signal-to-Noise ratio), a failure of a unit test means the optimizations have gone too far to be considered a fair comparison.
-The KWS unit test use a 35dB ratio for the comparison but only when a valid data is present.
+These tests permit at most 50 dB of SNR, a failure of a unit test means the optimizations have gone too far to be considered a fair comparison.

-Note: The actual test codes use Noise-to-Signal ratio instead of Signal-to-Noise.
-SNR has the disadvantage that its value becoming infinity when the results are bit-exact match to reference data (i.e. noise level is 0).

 ## EEMBC port layer